brianjp07/brewhaha/README.md

 ==>Choose Deliver
 You will be directed to a page where there is a list of orders.
 On this page, there will be a table containing a list of orders, as well as an embedded Google map.
 By clicking on the location link in a specific order, the map will update to that location.
 There is also the option for the producer to fulfill the order or delete it as well.
-By fulfilling the order, the user will be...!!!!RYAN TODO!!!!!!
+By fulfilling the order, the user will then be held responsible for delivering the order.
+They are given a confirmation page and the user is then charged.
+The producer can then go back to the order page to fulfill more orders as they please.

-!!!!!!CAMERON AND RYAN ADD YOUR STUFF HERE!!!!!!
+!!!!!!CAMERON YOUR STUFF HERE!!!!!!